Is Halong Bay Worth Visiting? Things to Consider + the Best Cruise

 The room along a Halong Bay cruise with a king size bed with white sheets and a deck that shows view of the teal a water and floating islands.

-Okay, so I’ll start this section out by saying that our Halong Bay cruise was definitely the most expensive thing we did in Vietnam travel budget.
+Okay, so I’ll start this section out by saying that our Halong Bay cruise was definitely the most expensive item in our Vietnam travel budget.
 Compared to prices in the rest of Vietnam, Halong Bay cruises are comparatively expensive.

 However, if you live in the United States or Europe and are visiting from there, the cost of an overnight cruise, particularly when you consider everything that is included in the price, is an excellent value and very affordable.

-While I definitely think exploring Halong Bay is worth it, these are a few of the negatives you may experience:
+While I certainly believe exploring Halong Bay is worth it, these are a few of the negatives you may experience:

 When you arrive at the Cruise Port, there will be a lot of people, there’s no getting around it.
 There’s one main hall where a whole bunch of cruises gather their passengers and depart from, so when you arrive, you will be with many other people.